tarwn/lessthandot-hugo/blogs/content/posts/2013-01-29-why-there-should-be-sql.md

 But I disagree, as a full-time SQL Server consultant, I can't justify going to an event where there is no SQL content at all.
 I know there are some other interesting sessions about Windows Server, SCOM, etc. but they aren't the core of my job so I can't register for this event and thus I will miss the opportunity to:

-  * learn about new features in Windows server, SCOM, PowerShell…;
+  * learn about new features in Windows server, SCOM, PowerShell...;
   * network with current and former co-workers outside the office;
   * network with other SQL Server DBA's and developers;
   * enthusiasm young developers and system administrators to learn more about SQL Server;